Backward-curved centrifugal fan impeller on the Jitamitra shop floor

 Do you performance-test before dispatch, and can we witness it?

 Yes.
-Every fan is performance-tested in-house to the AMCA 210 / ISO 5801 method on our 200 HP VFD test rig, and dynamically balanced to ISO 21940 G6.3 as standard (G2.5 on application).
+Every fan is performance-tested in-house to the IS 4894 / ISO 5801 / AMCA 210 method on our 200 HP VFD test rig, and dynamically balanced to ISO 21940 G6.3 as standard (G2.5 on application).
 The test and FAT take about a week and are customer-witnessed on request.
 You see the curve and the balance report before the fan leaves the floor — to be precise, that is testing to the AMCA 210 method in-house, not AMCA certification.

 What about API 673, CE and ATEX requirements?